mikesol/wall/docs/src/proofs.md

 ### Axiom of choice

 Informally, the axiom of choice says that if we have a non-empty set, we can choose an arbitrary value from that non-empty set.
 This is what allows the function `choose` to be possible in Wall for *any* set.

+While we can choose a value from any set, because it is impossible to know *which* element it is, we can never remove that element from the set.
+Counterintuitively, this is even the case in sets that only contain one element.
+One way to think of this is that while sets contain specific elements, `choice` removes the element's specificity and assigns to it only properties.
+Thus, even if we are sure that a set `s` contains only one element and that `choice s` will surely choose *that* element, we cannot go backwards from the specific chosen element to the actual element in the set because `choice` erases that element's specificity.